AssassinLYB/STEAM-SurvivalLog-wiki/README.md

 # 🏕️ Survival Log Wiki (Player-Made Game Database)

-A fan-made reference site for *Survival Log* (Steam) — a **single self-contained HTML file with zero dependencies, works fully offline**.
-Just download `index.html` and open it in any browser.
+A single self-contained HTML file with zero dependencies, works fully offline. **Just download `index.html` and open it in any browser.**

 ## Features